blank-project/blank-project.github.io/courses/playground/lesson4/README.md

   make "a random 10
   make "b random 10
-  ; for some reason whitespace around parentheses is important make "answer ( readword ( sentence :a "+ :b "? ) )
+  make "answer ( readword ( sentence :a "+ :b "? ) )

   ifelse[:answer = (:a + :b)]